First Black U of I trustee

 John J. Bird tombstone, Oak Ridge Cemetery (SCHS photo)

-John J. Bird became the first African-American trustee of the University of Illinois more than a decade before the school even had any Black students.
+John J. Bird became the first African-American trustee of the University of Illinois at a time when the school was essentially all-white.

 John J. Bird, circa 1878; Bird was Most Worshipful Brother of the Prince Hall Grand Lodge of Illinois, a Masonic order, in 1877-78.